CAFECA-IO/auditing_system/README.md

 5. The program will parse the raw data into planned API format as follow:

    <img width="366" alt="image" src="https://github.com/CAFECA-IO/auditing_system/assets/59311328/0d311247-53b4-4d45-8e0b-f366108b2c62">

+## Revert conditions

+1. When registering an eventTypeHandler that already exists.

+2. When inputting data into the addRecord function in the router, ensure that data.length is not less than 3.

+3. When inputting data into the addRecord function in the router, ensure that the eventID has not already been used.

+4. When inputting data into the addRecord function in the router, check if the transaction type handler is registered.

+5. When inputting an eventID into the setRates function in the router, ensure that the report ID has not already been used.

+6. When inputting an eventID into the filterTransactionsInRange function in the router, ensure that the report ID has not already been used.

+7. Ensure data.length matches the eventType's data.length requirement.
+For example, for E00010001, the data should have exactly 6 elements, but revert occur if the user inputs more or fewer elements.

 ## Future Plans: